wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 4: Calculate the total COVID-19 case count by population

-Now let’s calculate the total COVID-19 case count per million in the population based on the COVID-19 statistics and the population data you have retrieved.
+In this step, you'll calculate the total COVID-19 case count per million in the population based on the COVID-19 statistics and the population data you retrieved.
 Follow this procedure:

 1. Click the last **+** icon in the low-code diagram.
-2. Under **Statements**, select **Variable** and enter details as follows:
+2. Under **Statements**, select **Variable** and enter these details:

     | **Field**      | **Value**                     |
     |----------------|-------------------------------|